Silvinecoder/silvinecoder/README.md

-## Cristiana Simoes - Software Engineer/Full-Stack Developer
+## Cristiana Simoes - Software Engineer

 <!--
 **Silvinecoder/silvinecoder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.